What is the Best Prediabetes Diet?

 What is the best prediabetes diet?

 - Plant-slant on your plate.
-When you focus on wholesome foods from the plant kingdom, you’re helping to ensure a diet rich in disease-fighting phytonutrients.
-In a long-term study of more than 200,000 health professionals, researchers found that moderately reducing animal foods was associated with less risk for type 2 diabetes.
+When you focus on wholesome foods from the plant kingdom, you’re chowing down on lots more than just vitamins, minerals and fiber: You’re treating yourself to a diet rich in disease-fighting phytonutrients.
+In a long-term study, researchers found that moderately reducing animal foods was associated with less risk for type 2 diabetes.
 But the greatest protection – a 34% risk reduction – came from a diet built around mostly wholesome plants.
 It wasn’t necessary to omit all animal foods.
+That’s great news for me because my day without dairy or my week without seafood and eggs would be very sad indeed!

 - Eat fruit.
 The best prediabetes diet doesn’t omit fruit.
 Yes, fruit contains carbohydrates, but it’s packed with health-shielding nutrients and phytonutrients.
 In general, eating fruit is associated with less chronic disease.
-Berries, in particular, are linked to less risk of developing type 2 diabetes.
+Research identifies berries, in particular, as good choices for diabetes prevention.

 - Eat as if you live near the Mediterranean Sea.
+Healthy eating for prediabetes looks a lot like a Mediterranean-style diet.
 A large meta-analysis of 10 studies involving more than 136,000 people from around the world found that those individuals whose diets most closely resembled a Mediterranean diet were 23% less likely to develop type 2 diabetes.
 A Mediterranean Diet includes beans, fruits, vegetables, fish, whole grains, herbs, spices, nuts and olive oil.

 - Here are 8 Ways to Follow A Mediterranean Diet.